ssangervasi/textploration/docs/lessons_learned.md

 ### NPM

 - `npm link path/to/package` is useful for local development.
+However, having the source code of another package installed can cause issues during compilation.

 ### React